aio-libs/aiohttp/docs/web_advanced.rst

     async def handler(request):
         data = request.config_dict['my_private_key']

-You may use the app object to connect your database to your web application.
+The app object can be used in this way to reuse a database connection or anything else needed throughout the application.

 See this reference section for more detail: :ref:`aiohttp-web-app-and-router`.